top of page

 comfort zone

-The Paramedic games is all about allowing students to push themselves, leaving their comfort zone behind.
-It gives students the chance to take the lead, test their skills, and build their team woking skills.
+The Paramedic Games is all about allowing students to push themselves, leaving their comfort zone behind.
+It gives students the chance to take the lead, test their skills, and build their team working skills.
 They are safe to make mistakes.
-Although, with our level of high fidelity simulation, it may not always feel tat way.
+Although, with our level of high fidelity simulation, it may not always feel that way.

 Mitch Clark, Paramedic / Game organiser